nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Patient.md

 ### Definition
 Demographics and other administrative information about an individual receiving care or other health-related services.
-The data in the Resource covers the "who" information about the patient: its attributes are focused on the demographic information necessary to support the administrative, financial and logistic procedures.
+The data in the Resource covers the "who" information about the patient: its attributes are focused on the demographic information necessary to support the administrative and logistic procedures.
 A Patient record is generally created and maintained by each organization providing care for a patient.
-A patient  receiving care at multiple organizations may therefore have its information present in multiple Patient Resources.

 ### Minimum Viable Content
 A minimum viable content that all provider and consumer systems should support is the following elements.